dheerajVagavolu/Github_Scraper/README.md

 * Forks
 * Tags ( Not neacassarily provided in all repositories, So may turn up blank )

-I used Requests module, due to unavailibility of GUI.
-Couldnt use selenium.
+I used Requests module in python, due to unavailibility of GUI.
+This made it difficult to integrate selenium.
 Change the requests module with whatever library required.
-The code is easily altered that way
+The code is easily changeable.
-Requests doesnt let you see the data which loaded using javascript.
-It is a simple http request.
-To counter this I enforced a condition for forcing the page to load.
+Requests doesnt let you see the data which is loaded using javascript, since it is a simple http request.
+To counter this I enforced a condition for to check if the page has all the data. if not force another http requests.
 Which may take a lot of time to get hits.

 ## Instructions